Espyo/Pikifen/source/source/lib/inpution/readme.md

 ## Key terms

 * **Action**:
   * An abstract representation of a specific action in the game that the player performed.
 The exact real-life movement the player made for this is not relevant.
+This is essentially an event.
   * e.g. Move aiming reticle right, with a strength of 0.75.
 * **Action type**:
   * A type of action the player can perform in the game.
   * e.g. Crouch (and un-crouch).
 * **Bind**:
   * Information about a bind between an action type and an input source.
+Typically the player can customize these in the options menu.
   * e.g. The bind between the A button on the controller and the jump action.
 * **Input**:
   * A specific movement made by a human being, on a specific source, on a specific hardware device.